 Right now you can see Instant Articles being used by:

-Even if you have an inkling you’d like to try it out, fill-out Facebook’s form to seek out more information.
+If you have an inkling you’d like to try it out, fill out Facebook’s Instant Article form to seek out more information.
 They’ll send you an email that links to the developer’s information and will also invite you to the Facebook Group for Media Publishers.

 Curious about what the email says?
 Here it is: